xing5/blog/source/_posts/Hexo-Code-Block-Bugs-Comments-Style-and-Empty-Lines.md

 1. Unclosed html elements in code block. [#902](https://github.com/hexojs/hexo/issues/902)
 2. Problems related to empty lines. [#795](https://github.com/hexojs/hexo/pull/795)

 As you can see, these problems do not exist in my blog.
-I fixed the bugs with a small patch and sent a [pull request](https://github.com/hexojs/hexo/pull/904) to the [Hexo project](https://github.com/hexojs/hexo) on Github.
+The following patch can solve these bugs.
+I have sent a [pull request](https://github.com/hexojs/hexo/pull/904) to the [Hexo project](https://github.com/hexojs/hexo) on Github.
 <!-- more -->

 ``` diff